 Korean spas offer a range of experiences ranging from day spas that offer inexpensive Korean body scrubs in a roomful of women who work in their underwear (same-sex treatments only), to elaborate sauna or waterpark facilities where you can spend the day, hang out, eat, and get treatments.

-"Spas for Koreans are a place to sweat and talk with their friends, so the atmosphere is more upbeat," says Myung Yi, owner of Juvenex Spa, a Korean spa pioneer in Manhattan.
+"Spas for Koreans are a place to sweat and talk with their friends," says Myung Yi, owner of Juvenex Spa, a Korean spa pioneer in Manhattan.
 "American spas are mostly focused on treatments, whereas Korean spas are focused on meeting and spending time with friends."

 A Korean Body Scrub